best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 These tools can be used to ensure that all changes to a project are tested.
 Additionally, it allows others, who are reviewing your code, to see the results of your tests.

 Automation of routine tasks in this way reduces the effort required to merge changes onto the existing code base.
 This supports frequent commiting and merging of changes.
-As such, conflicts between multiple contributions should be minimal and that review of these changes simpler.
+As such, conflicts between multiple contributions should be minimal and review of these changes is simpler.
 Additionally, the execution environment for CI is defined in a CI workflow configuration, which improves reproducibility when running tests.

 ### Continuous Integration Platforms